 - A brief overview of FTRs/CRRs/TCCs/TRs (Hint: They are the same financial product with different names.)

-Session 4: Introduction to Wind, Solar, Demand Response, DSM, and Distributed Energy Resources
+Session 4.1: Fundamentals of Renewable Energy, Demand Response, and Distributed Energy Resources - Part 1

 What You Will Learn